beforan/doge-vs-doge/README.md

 ### Licensed works

 All files within the "lib" folder are used under license (typically MIT).
 The license information for all non-original works is retained in the source.

+### So, can I share/modify/sell Doge vs Doge?

+This is super unlikely to ever matter, but just some further clarification, in case it ever does.

+You may do whatever you want with the files in this source repository, as per the licenses detailed above.

+However, the assets licenses aren't as free as the code licenses, and as such you need to fully investigate those licenses before you redistribute/modify/sell the assets individually, or as a package, including when packaged in a Doge vs Doge binary.

+Notably, you *can't* sell the Binary Releases of Doge vs Doge, because some of the asset licenses don't allow it.

+You could repackage the Doge vs Doge source, with the assets that permit commercial redistribution and new assets for those that don't, and then sell that.

 ## Contributions